mgeduld/lear-notes/README.md

 - At the end of the play, briefly, Lear gets his daughter all to himself.
 Her husband is away in France.
 They are in a cell together.
 - Unlike in the source play, which is very pious, "King Lear" has virtually no gods.
 They're mentioned, but if they exist, they're cruel or indifferent.
 There is no justice.
 - The Cordelia story in I.i. is like the entire play in miniature.
 She gets stripped of everything and thereby learns whose love is false and who truly loves her.
 She was a princess.
 Now she's "unaccommodated woman," worthless to Burgundy, and yet France marries her.
+- The play (especially Lear) has many unfinished sentences.

 ## Lear
 - King vs Old Man